chrisalexander/blog/_posts/2010-04-27-why-the-nexus-one-is-the-best-phone-ever-made-and-will-be-for-some-time.md

 ---
 layout: post
-heading: 'Why the Nexus One is the best phone ever made, and will be for some time'
+heading: 'Why the Nexus One is the best phone ever made'
+subheading: 'and will be for some time'
 categories: mobile
 ---